chinmoy12c/autopsy/DOCUMENTATION.md

 ## Code editor

 Autopsy allows users to edit `clientlessGdb.py` to suit their needs.
-Their modified version is stored in a `modified.py` file.
+The modified version is stored in a `modified.py` file.

 ## `.commands` folder